FMSystemsGroup/software-engineer-exercise/BONUS-README.md

 ## Enhancement opportunities
 We could clearly save the time machine weather information in a database and avoid repetitive calls to the DarkSky api.
 A Generic Repository can be a good idea for a bigger project but seemed a cannon bullet for this exercise.
-A global error handler can be configured leaving the controller / services code clean.
+A global error handler can be configured leaving the controller / services code cleaner.